"He is unbelievably engaging – not to mention brilliant."Chambers & Partners USA

-Alan has also had significant experience in all aspects of private and government antitrust and other complex commercial litigation including nationwide class action litigation, multi-district litigation in federal and state courts, federal and state administrative agency litigation, unfair competition, insurance coverage, products liability and litigation dealing with trade-related matters.
+Alan also has significant experience advising on all aspects of private and government antitrust and other complex commercial litigation, including litigation involving nationwide class actions, multiple districts in federal and state courts, federal and state administrative agencies, unfair competition, insurance coverage, products liability, and trade-related matters.
+Several cases were decided favorably by the Supreme Court of California and the United States Supreme Court.

 Alan clerked for the honorable Barrington D. Parker, US District Court for the District of Columbia from 1971-1972 and worked at the US Patent and Trademark Office from 1967-1971 (including clerkships to the Board of Appeals, Assistant Commissioner, and Office of International Affairs).

 - U.S. Philips Corp. v.
 ATI Technologies, Inc. (S.D.N.Y.).
 Represented Philips (on behalf of NXP) against ATI for infringement of a patent essential to the practice of the l2C bus specification.
-The case was settled on behalf of NXP for a substantial confidential payment.
+The case was settled on behalf of NXP for a seven figure confidential payment.

 - In Re Neurografix (D. Mass.).
-Numerous pending cases alleging infringement of patents related to MRI’s.
+Numerous cases alleging infringement of patents related to MRI's.
+Matter was settled after mediation.

 The City College of The City University of New York, BS, Chemical Engineering